rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 As soon as I heard these words I sat down and wept and mourned for days, and I continued fasting and praying before the God of heaven. ^0104

-And I said, O Lord God of heaven, the great and awesome God who keeps covenant and steadfast love with those who love him and keep his commandments, ^0105
+And I said, O LORD God of heaven, the great and awesome God who keeps covenant and steadfast love with those who love him and keep his commandments, ^0105

 let your ear be attentive and your eyes open, to hear the prayer of your servant that I now pray before you day and night for the people of Israel your servants, confessing the sins of the people of Israel, which we have sinned against you.
-Even I and my father’s house have sinned. ^0106
+Even I and my father's house have sinned. ^0106

 We have acted very corruptly against you and have not kept the commandments, the statutes, and the rules that you commanded your servant Moses. ^0107

-Remember the word that you commanded your servant Moses, saying, If you are unfaithful, I will scatter you among the peoples, ^0108
+Remember the word that you commanded your servant Moses, saying, 'If you are unfaithful, I will scatter you among the peoples, ^0108

-but if you return to me and keep my commandments and do them, though your outcasts are in the uttermost parts of heaven, from there I will gather them and bring them to the place that I have chosen, to make my name dwell there. ^0109
+but if you return to me and keep my commandments and do them, though your dispersed be under the farthest skies, I will gather them from there and bring them to the place that I have chosen, to make my name dwell there.' ^0109

 They are your servants and your people, whom you have redeemed by your great power and by your strong hand. ^0110

-O Lord, let your ear be attentive to the prayer of your servant, and to the prayer of your servants who delight to fear your name, and give success to your servant today, and grant him mercy in the sight of this man.
-Now I was cupbearer to the king. ^0111
+O Lord, let your ear be attentive to the prayer of your servant, and to the prayer of your servants who delight to fear your name, and give success to your servant today, and grant him mercy in the sight of this man.Now I was cupbearer to the king. ^0111

 In the month of Nisan, in the twentieth year of King Artaxerxes, when wine was before him, I took up the wine and gave it to the king.
 Now I had not been sad in his presence. ^0201

 And the king said to me, Why is your face sad, seeing you are not sick?
 This is nothing but sadness of the heart.
 Then I was very much afraid. ^0202

 I said to the king, Let the king live forever!
-Why should not my face be sad, when the city, the place of my fathers ’ graves, lies in ruins, and its gates have been destroyed by fire? ^0203
+Why should not my face be sad, when the city, the place of my fathers' graves, lies in ruins, and its gates have been destroyed by fire? ^0203

 Then the king said to me, What are you requesting?
 So I prayed to the God of heaven. ^0204

-And I said to the king, If it pleases the king, and if your servant has found favor in your sight, that you send me to Judah, to the city of my fathers ’ graves, that I may rebuild it. ^0205
+And I said to the king, If it pleases the king, and if your servant has found favor in your sight, that you send me to Judah, to the city of my fathers' graves, that I may rebuild it. ^0205

-And the king said to me ( the queen sitting beside him ), How long will you be gone, and when will you return?
+And the king said to me (the queen sitting beside him), How long will you be gone, and when will you return?
 So it pleased the king to send me when I had given him a time. ^0206

 And I said to the king, If it pleases the king, let letters be given me to the governors of the province Beyond the River, that they may let me pass through until I come to Judah, ^0207

-and a letter to Asaph, the keeper of the king’s forest, that he may give me timber to make beams for the gates of the fortress of the temple, and for the wall of the city, and for the house that I shall occupy.
+and a letter to Asaph, the keeper of the king's forest, that he may give me timber to make beams for the gates of the fortress of the temple, and for the wall of the city, and for the house that I shall occupy.
 And the king granted me what I asked, for the good hand of my God was upon me. ^0208

-Then I came to the governors of the province Beyond the River and gave them the king’s letters.
+Then I came to the governors of the province Beyond the River and gave them the king's letters.
 Now the king had sent with me officers of the army and horsemen. ^0209

-But when Sanballat the Horonite and Tobiah the Ammonite servant heard this, it displeased them greatly that someone had come to seek the welfare of the people of Israel. ^0210
+But when Sanballat the Horonite and Tobiah, the Ammonite servant, heard this, it displeased them greatly that someone had come to seek the welfare of the people of Israel. ^0210

 So I went to Jerusalem and was there three days. ^0211